-Bush's decision to overthrow Saddam Hussein's regime can be understood as an expansion of the main objective of America's global war on terror: destroying al-Qaeda's infrastructure and capturing or killing Osama bin Laden.
+Bush's decision to overthrow Saddam Hussein's regime can be understood as an expansion of the main objective of America's global war on terror: destroying al Qaeda's infrastructure and capturing or killing Osama Bin Laden.
 However, the fact that Bush's advisors were thinking of ways to transform Clinton's foreign policy strategy before the 9/11 terrorist attacks shows that changing the regime in Iraq may have been part of an earlier agenda.
-Similarly, Bush repeatedly hinted in late 2001 and throughout 2002 that rogue regimes were important threats that deserved U.S. attention.
+Similarly, Bush repeatedly hinted in late 2001 and throughout 2002 that rogue regimes were also important threats that deserved America's attention.
 Thus, a case can be made that the Iraq War was not an expansion of Bush's war aims, but an integral part of the original strategy.

-Although this debate deserves more attention, in this article I am interested in reasons why the U.S. decided to invade Iraq and how this operation is part of a foreign policy strategy that had been taking form since Bush's 2000 presidential campaign.
+Although this debate deserves more attention, in this article I am interested in reasons why the US decided to invade Iraq and how this operation is part of Bush's foreign policy strategy, which has been taking form since the 2000 presidential campaign.
 It is clear that the 2003 Iraq War was an offensive war.
-In a matter of months, the Bush administration transformed Saddam Hussein's regime from a regional problem to an immanent threat to the U.S. (Althus and Largio 2004).
+In a matter of months, the Bush administration transformed Saddam Hussein's regime from a regional problem to an immanent threat to the American homeland (Althus and Largio 2004).
 How did this happen?
-Can systemic variables account for the U.S.'s decision to overthrow Saddam Hussein?
+Can systemic variables account for the US's decision to overthrow Saddam Hussein?
 Could domestic reasons explain why the majority of Americans were willing to back Bush's plans?

 Both systemic and domestic factors after the 9/11 attacks provided an opportunity for Bush and his advisors to forge a new foreign policy strategy that enabled it to expand its power in the Middle East.
-But the objective was not just ousting Saddam Hussein's regime from power, but also to use the war as a step towards global hegemony, as described in Mearsheimer's work.
+But, as it will be argued below, the strategy's objective was not just ousting Saddam Hussein's regime from power, but to also use the war as a step towards global hegemony, as described in Mearsheimer's work.
 Although this argument seems to be treading the conspiratorial line, it is not.
 Prior historical examples show that international events can move a dovish public to more hawkish positions, giving leaders the opportunity to accomplish what they consider to be important aims.
-Domestic concerns are not the sole determinants of why a nation is willing to go on the offensive.
+Domestic concerns are not the sole determinants why a nation is willing to go on the offensive.
 As Mearsheimer's theory suggests, states are rational actors and they expand power when international conditions are ripe for such ventures.
-As a consequence, I propose a two-step argument.
-If there are no or few systemic restraints, and public opinion backs the use of force for offensive purposes, then leaders in a democratic polity will be free to pursue offensive strategies and use the war as a way of expanding their hegemony.
+As a consequence, I propose a twostep argument.
+If there is no or little systemic restraints and public opinion backs the use of force for offensive purposes, then leaders in a democratic polity will be free to pursue offensive strategies and use the war as a way of expanding their war aims.
 However, if a democratic polity's public is critical of offensive strategies, even if systemic conditions are ripe, leaders will be less able to execute these strategies.